fordpic/code-everyday/log.md

 Today's Progress: Alllll Solidity allll day baby.

 Thoughts: The goal is to now absolutely crush Solidity & become a talented developer in the field, since my true passion is blockchain technology.
 I'm so excited to finally be able to move on to learning something new, I feel like I've been in (virtual private) cloud land for forever!
 Can't wait to start building some cool things to show people & change the world.. one step at a time!

+Day 25: May 11, 2021

+Today's Progress: Working towards finishing up the portfolio site, adding animations.

+Thoughts: Today was spent working on my portfolio site & adding animations using Framer Motion.
+Framer is amazing, it really makes it easy & intuitive to add custom animations to your React components - from something as simple as a sweep transition to some really complicated stuff.
+Will be continuing to finish my site tomorrow as well as get it deployed!